raghubetina/gcal-oauth-example/gcal_oauth_lesson.md

 - Uses the user's stored access token for authorization
 - Fetches up to 10 upcoming events from their primary calendar
 - `"primary"` refers to the user's main calendar
+- If the API call fails (expired token, wrong scopes, etc.), it signs the user out and asks them to re-authenticate

 ## Step 11: Set up routes